 This month, Collective Responsibility was invited to take part in a supplier CSR forum with Groupe Rocher, the French cosmetics firm.
 An event where our founder, Rich Brubaker, spoke about CSR trends in China, and where Charlie Mathews, Director of Corporate Advisory, moderated a workshop.
 Suppliers from across China and South Korea attended, with a diverse range of knowledge and application of sustainability practices in their supply chains.
-One of the overarching lessons taken from discussion was the importance of engaging suppliers when attempting to drive sustainability.
-However this cannot just be achieved through a simply mind-set change at the top or an implementation of legislation, it is a far more complex interaction that must be well managed if you hope to achieve success through the supply process.
+One of the overarching lessons taken from the discussion was the importance of engaging suppliers when attempting to drive sustainability.
+However this cannot just be achieved through a simple mindset change at the top or an implementation of legislation, it is a far more complex interaction that must be well managed if you hope to achieve success through the supply process.
 Here we present 5 areas of emphasis that we think must be considered when engaging suppliers and successfully implementing a sustainable strategy and values.

 They don’t work only with you

 Factory managers have a number of different customers, often from a wide range of countries, each with their own compliance and CSR/sustainability expectations.
-As a result they may have a number of compliance issues and regulations for exactly the same thing.
-This is illustrated through the well-known story of the factory with 3 fire extinguishers at different heights on the wall; in this case 3 separate companies made 3 different requests and as a result 3 different actions resulted.
+As a result, they may have a number of compliance issues and regulations for exactly the same thing.
+This is illustrated through the well-known story of the factory with 3 fire extinguishers at different heights on the wall; in this case, 3 separate companies made 3 different requests and as a result, 3 different actions resulted.
 A crude example that can become far more complex in other situations.

 You need to find a common language